rayennh/articles/Lambda@Edge/Article.md

 ## What is AWS Lambda@Edge

 As explained in AWS documentation,
-> Lambda@Edge est une extension de AWS Lambda.
-Lambda@Edge est un service de calcul qui vous permet d'exécuter des fonctions qui personnalisent le contenu diffusé par Amazon CloudFront.
+> Lambda@Edge is an extension of AWS Lambda.
+Lambda@Edge is a compute service that lets you execute functions that customize the content that Amazon CloudFront delivers.

 CloudFront intercepts requests and responses, forwarding them to Lambda@Edge functions that can be triggered at four distinct stages: